Rate of convergence of the smoothed empirical Wasserstein distance: Introduction and main results

 Given $n$ iid samples $X_1,\ldots, X_n$ from a probability measure $\PP$ on $\mreals^d$ let us denote by $\PP_n = {1\over n} \sum_{i=1}^n \delta_{X_i}$ the empirical distribution.
 As $n\to \infty$ it is well known that $\PP_n \to \PP$ according to many different notions of convergence.
 The literature on the topic is voluminous.
 Here we are interested in convergence in Wasserstein $W_p$-distances, cf.~\cite[Chapter 1]{villani2003topics}, defined for $p\ge 1$ as

 where $\|\cdot\|$ is Euclidean norm.
 Already in~\cite{dudley1969speed} it was shown that

-for $d\ge 2$ and compactly supported $\PP$ absolutely continuous with respect to Lebesgue measure.
+for $d\ge 3$ and compactly supported $\PP$ absolutely continuous with respect to Lebesgue measure.
 Dudley's technique relied on the characterization (special to $p=1$) of $W_1$ as the supremum over expectations of Lipschitz functions.
 His idea of recursive partitioning was cleverly adapted to the realm of couplings in~\cite{boissard2014mean}, recovering Dudley's convergence rate of $n^{-1/d}$ also for $p>1$.
+For standard Gaussian distributions, \cite{bobkov2019one} settles the rate of $\Theta(\frac{\log\log n}{n})$ for one-dimensional distributions, \cite{berthet2020exact} proves that the constant in the $\Theta$ is $1$, i.e. $\frac{\EE[W_1(\PP_n, \PP)]}{(\log\log n)/n} = 1 + o(1)$. \citep{ledoux2019optimal, talagrand2018scaling} settles the rate of $\Theta(\frac{\log^2 n}{n})$ for two-dimensional distributions, and \cite{bobkov2019one} settles the rate of $\Theta(\frac{1}{n(\log n)^{p/2}})$ for $d$ dimensional distributions with $d\ge 3$.
 See~\cite{dereich2013constructive,fournier2015rate,weed2019sharp} for more on this line of work, and also for a thorough survey of the recent literature.

 Somewhat surprisingly, it was discovered in~\cite{goldfeld2020convergence} that the rate of convergence improves all the way to (dimension-independent) $n^{-1/2}$ if one merely regularizes both $\PP_n$ and $\PP$ by convolving with the Gaussian density.\footnote{Of course, the price to pay for this fast rate is a constant in front of $n^{-1/2}$, which can be exponential in $d$ for certain $\PP$, cf~\cite{goldfeld2020convergence}.} More precisely, let $\varphi_{\sigma^{2}}(x) \eqdef (2\pi \sigma^2)^{-d/2} e^{-{\frac{\|x\|^2}{2\sigma^2}}}$ be the density of $\mathcal{N}(0,\sigma^2 I_d)$, and for any probability measure $\PP$ on $\mreals^d$ we define the convolved measure via